-- Professor, Children's Literature Department Chair, Children's Literature Graduate Programs Director, Center for the Study of Children's Literature Director
+- Professor and Chair of Children's Literature, Children's Literature Graduate Programs Director, Center for the Study of Children's Literature Director

 Children's Literature + Library Services to Children

 Children's Literature (MA) + Library and Information Science (MS):Library Services to Children is the first and only dual degree program in the country that prepares students and professionals in library youth and young adult services.